 Originally, those who the Khmer Rouge no longer had use for, who’s confessions had been received, were killed on site.
 However, quickly the plot filled up and prisoners were sent to one of the infamous killing fields 15km outside of Phnom Penh.
 There prisoners were executed by a killing squad of teenagers with machetes, iron bars and other makeshift weapons owing to the fact that ammunition was scarce and expensive.
 Mass graves for the prisoners contained up to 100 bodies per grave, but often bodies weren’t even buried instead they were just thrown in ditches or lakes.

 The prison was discovered by the invading Vietnamese Army in 1979 and the photographs seen in there today were taken by the first photographer inside who reportedly followed the stench of rotting corpses to the gates.
-Through S21’s 4-year history (1975-1979) 20,000 people were imprisoned there and from those 20,000 only 12 were known to have survived (7 adults and 5 children).
+Through S21’s four year history (1975-1979) 20,000 people were imprisoned there and from those 20,000 only twelve were known to have survived (seven adults and five children).
 After being shut down by the Vietnamese government, it was reopened as a museum less than a year later, the government recognising the importance for future generations to remember what happened there.

 As well as the strikingly simple rooms that were left almost untouched, the museum did offer photographic displays.
 The most memorable display for me was set of adjacent rooms filled floor to ceiling with photographs taken of the individual prisoners as they entered S21.
 It is one thing to stare at a torture room imagining the people that had endured the horrors that occurred there only 41 years ago.
 But to look into the eyes of a young boy, maybe only 8 years old, and imagine him in that place was affecting to a new level.
 You can spend a lot of time looking at individual photographs on the walls or reading individual stories in one of the many books available in the museum, but when you look up and see the thousands of other photos or flick through the pages of the book you realise the scale of the atrocity, the depth of the Khmer Rouge’s sickening ideology.

-In the 4 years that the Khmer Rouge ruled over the Cambodian people they murdered or starved to death 25% of the population of the country.
+In the four years that the Khmer Rouge ruled over the Cambodian people they murdered or starved to death 25% of the population of the country.

 Centre of Phnom Penh